SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

-Grad-CAM can be used to visualize disjoint regions of an image that contribute towards the same class.
-As we can see in \Cref{fig:double_qualitative}, this applies to adversarial patches, with both patches successfully highlighted in the attack example.
-We do not have to modify our technique to make \tool{} work in this scenario.
-We use a random sample of 400 images from Imagenet test set to create our dataset (we also use 100 images from Imagenet train set as test set $X$).
-With two patches inserted, we are able to produce a higher attack success rate, with 369 detected examples.
-After running \tool{} on both our adversarial and clean datasets, we find our TP rate to be 99.19\% and our TN rate to be 95.25\% (see Table \ref{tab:known_attacks_results}).
-Additionally, we perform an experiment to measure how often \tool{} is able to successfully detect both patches by checking whether the generated masks are disjoint and cover substantial portions of both patches.
+Finally, when using two patches simultaneously, Grad-CAM correctly identifies the two disjoint regions that contribute to the prediction. \Cref{fig:double_qualitative} shows both the heatmap and the mask generated by \tool{}.
+Additionally, we measured how often \tool{} can detect both patches by checking whether the generated masks are disjoint and cover substantial portions of both patches.
 We find that \tool{} discovers both patches 97.4\% of the time, which we consider to be sufficiently accurate relative to the TP and TN values.